-As previously flagged, there will be an impact on profitability in the second half from the introduction of UK point-of-consumption ("POC") tax on bonuses scheduled to commence in August 2017.
-Likewise, and also as previously highlighted, marketing spend will be weighted towards the second half of the financial year.
+The strong trading momentum seen over the first six months of the year continued into Q3 and into the early stages of Q4.
+As previously flagged, there will be an impact on profitability from Q4 onwards from the introduction of the UK point of consumption ("POC") tax on bonuses.
+Likewise, and also as previously highlighted, marketing spend is weighted towards the second half of the financial year.
+Management however remains confident in meeting the upper end of market expectations for FY17.